AIEA HEIGHTS SENIOR LIVING

 Hi everybody!
 Thanks for checking out the latest happenings at our Aiea Heights and Waialae Senior Living Homes.

-One of the upstairs bathrooms at Aiea is pretty close to being done.
-It's already fully functioning because everyone couldn't wait.
-Hopefully the additional space and design will make it easier for the residents as well as the staff to get all the residents' bathroom needs taken care of more comfortably and efficiently.
+One of the upstairs bathrooms at Aiea is already fully functioning.
+The additional space and design will make it easier for the residents as well as the staff to get all the residents' bathroom needs taken care of more comfortably and efficiently.

 The construction was hopefully not too disruptive to the daily routine of our residents.
-But its not over yet.
+But it's not over yet.
 The driveway potholes are being fixed and the next thing on the agenda is the painting of the outside of the house along with some other things to spruce up our Aiea home.
 Thank you very much for your patience and understanding.
-We all hope it will be worth the wait.
+It will be worth the wait.

-Carlene is working as hard as usual stressing the importance of activities in keeping everyone's minds exercised in conjunction with their bodies.
-Halloween seemed to have brought out the creative side of many of our residents.
+The importance of activities in keeping everyone's minds exercised in conjunction with their bodies is part of our daily routine.
+Special themes like Halloween seemed to have brought out the creative side of many of our residents.

-On the right is 99 year old Mrs. Okazaki who used to refuse to participate in the activities, games, and exercise.
-She's definitely had a change of heart and spirit while also proving that lefties, at 99, can still color inside the lines.
+On the right is 99 year old Mrs. Okazaki proving that lefties, at 99, can still color inside the lines.

-Carlene has always believed that everyone has something inside them that gives them a reason for living.
+Carlene has always believed that everyone has something inside them that gives them something to took forward to in their daily routines.
 Its just a matter of finding what that something is.
-For Mrs. Emmos (left), she was showing signs of becoming more depressed.
-She had often claimed that she couldn't stand or walk and the signs of frustration were becoming more evident.
+For Mrs. Emmos (left), she had often claimed that she couldn't stand or walk and the signs of frustration were becoming more evident.
 Carlene put elevated gardens together at both Waialae and Aiea for the residents to grow their own vegetables.
 This is Mrs. Emmos in her whole new world where she looks forward to tending to her lettuce and is often seen "standing" so she can make sure that even the ones in the back are taken care of.

 This is Nana (right) who can challenge anyone at doing hidden word puzzles.
 Its tough to pull her away from working on her puzzles but these furry guys seem to have done a pretty good job!

-Mrs. Okuhara (left) had been telling everyone that she wasn't able to move her arms.
-As you can see, the day that Carlene treated everyone to a lunch at McDonalds,it took a treat from the hamburglar to prove her wrong.
+Mrs. Okuhara (left) had been telling everyone that she couldn't move her arms.
+As you can see, with a little incentive Carlene found just the thing that would show everyone Mrs. Okuhara had it in her to lift her arms.